wp-plugins/very-simple-knowledge-base/readme.txt

 = CREDITS =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!

-A special thank you to Niels van Renselaar for helping me with the shortcode.
+A special thank you to Niels van Renselaar and PDO team for helping me with the shortcode.

 Enjoy,
 Guido

 == INSTALLATION ==
-After installation create a page and add shortcode [knowledgebase-three] or [knowledgebase].
+After installation create a page and add 1 of these shortcodes:

+Use shortcode [knowledgebase-three] or [knowledgebase] to display your PARENT CATEGORIES and all posts in 3 or 4 columns on a page.

-Now this page will display your categories and posts in 3 or 4 columns.
+Use shortcode [knowledgebase-three-subcats] or [knowledgebase-subcats] to display your PARENT AND SUB CATEGORIES and all posts in 3 or 4 columns on a page.

 In mobile screens 2 columns.

-That's all!

 == Frequently Asked Questions ==
-= Why are the subcategory names not displayed? =
+= How are the categories and posts listed? =
-The subcategory name is hidden so post name will be displayed under parent category name.
-You can change this in files three_columns and four_columns by removing this: parent=0&
+The categories are listed in alphabetical order (A-Z).
+Empty categories are hidden.
+The posts are listed on date.

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.